-Over the past weeks I offered both a Communicating with Courage Yoga Workshop and a Writing with Courage Writing class.
-I knew that courage wasn't something that could be "taught" but that something that we can cultivate by listening to and strengthening ourselves.
+I knew that courage isn't something that could be "taught" but something that we can cultivate by listening to and strengthening ourselves.
 How is that done?

 Martin Luther King, Jr and the many leaders and participants in the Civil Rights movement knew that to speak and act with courage, they needed to attend not only to the mind but also to body and to the heart--"courage" comes from the French word “coeur,” heart.